JohnKendrick/PDielec/Sphinx/installation.rst

 Anaconda
 ========

-Anaconda is a Python package manager and is useful when trying out different versions of Python as there is a very convenient environment manager.
-Anaconda can be installed as a user program and so root access to the computer is not needed.
-The software can be downloaded from https://conda.io/miniconda.html or https://www.anaconda.com/download/.
 Unless you are interested in the full package, miniconda installation should be sufficient for installing the rest of the modules needed for the PDielec installation.
 A miniconda is the recommended environment for installing PDielec.
 On windows it is necessary to run the commands in an Anaconda command terminal, which will be added to the user's menu when miniconda is installed.